ZHAJOR/Docker-Apache-2.4-Php-5.6-for-Laravel/README.md

 As you can see in the Dockerfile the apache logs are linked to **stderr** and **stdout**, so you can access them just by doing `docker logs container-api`.
 The laravel logs are available in the the /storage/logs/ of your project as always (don't forget to set the rights to write in this directory).

+# Kitematic
+Don't forget to change the VOLUMES (settings) with your local Laravel project path.

 ## Conclusion
 Have fun !